Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Optimization Problems

 \allowdisplaybreaks

 The objective, $Z$ is bounded by the smallest throughput received by all \glspl{ue} due to constraint \eqref{eq:bound}.
 In this formulation, we do not impose $d_k$, the demand requirement of commodity $k$.
-We note that the objective function \eqref{obj_max} combined with constraint \eqref{eq:bound} is equivalent to the following max-min objective:

-Constraints \eqref{eq:equilibrium} and \eqref{eq:source} are flow conservation constraints.
-Constraint \eqref{eq:sched} ensures that we do not schedule more time resources than possible, constraint \eqref{eq:aggregation} ensure that link variables are equal to 1 if the link carries some flow, \eqref{eq:tree} prevents UEs and \gls{rf} frontends from having more than 1 inner neighbor, which forces the topology to be a tree.
-Constraint \eqref{eq:capacity} defines the maximum capacity of the wireless links.
+Constraints \eqref{eq:equilibrium} and \eqref{eq:source} are flow conservation constraints which enforces that the total incoming flow must equal the total outgoing flow and all flow leaving the source must arrive at the destination.
+Constraint \eqref{eq:sched} ensures that we do not schedule more time resources than possible, constraint \eqref{eq:aggregation} ensures that link variables are equal to 1 if the link carries some flow, \eqref{eq:tree} prevents UEs and \gls{rf} frontends from having more than 1 inner neighbor, which forces the topology to be a tree.
+Constraint \eqref{eq:capacity_constraint} defines the maximum capacity of the wireless links.
 The expression of the capacity $c(u,v)$ is calculated according to the description of Section \ref{sec:cap_model}: we have one binary variable $\phi_i(u, v)$ per capacity value of each wireless link $(u,v)$.
 Then, the indicator constraints \eqref{eq:ind1} and \eqref{eq:ind2} ensure that this variable is equal to 1 if the link $(u, v)$ can achieve the $i^{th}$ capacity level $C_i$ and zero otherwise.
 Such implication constraints are standard in modern solvers which transform them into mixed binary formulations efficiently \cite{williams2013model}.
 Then, in constraint \eqref{eq:cap_set}, we ensure that the capacity of the link $(u, v)$ respects the capacity values given by the thresholds.
 Note that this value given by the thresholds is multiplied by the scheduling variable of the link $\alpha(u, v)$.
 This gives a non-linear constraint.
 However, since the non-linearity comes from the product of a binary and a continuous variable, modern solvers such as Gurobi, CPLEX or OR-Tools can linearize this equation.